ineffably/vibe-space-shooter/memory-bank/progress.md

 We have also successfully fixed a critical issue with Pixi.js v8.9 texture creation by replacing the incorrect baseTextureAsset.clone() approach with the proper Texture constructor.
 This issue was causing textures not to appear despite being properly loaded.
 We've also adjusted entity scaling and implemented the enemy system limits required by the spec (max 10 enemies, min 0.5s shooting interval, max 3 active shots per enemy).

+Most recently, we've fixed a player ship movement issue, fine-tuning the movement speed to a balanced 3.0 value that provides responsive yet controlled movement.
+This involved adding debug logs to diagnose input handling and state machine transitions.

 ## What Works

 - Memory bank documentation is complete with: